 Who is my Provider of Last Resort?

 The Texas POLR list is subject to change every two years and is set by the PUCT.
 The largest providers in each delivery area are required to serve as a POLR.
 Smaller providers may volunteer to participate, to share in the burden.

 Current POLR providers are listed below, by delivery area:

 - Oncor: TXU Energy

 - AEP: TXU Energy

-You can find the current POLR Rates online.
-If you are dropped to a POLR provider due REPs that go out of business in February 2021, you should shop immediately for a fixed rate electricity plan.
+If you are dropped to a POLR provider due REPs that go out of business, you should shop immediately for a fixed rate electricity plan.
 That’s because POLR rates reflect market pricing.
-Your March 2021 POLR rate would be very expensive.